 Phone bans are a staple of quizzing.
 And one bar has taken this ruling to the next level.
 In Hove, a pub owner has constructed a Faraday cage around his bar, The Gin Tub.

-For the non-science types, a Faraday cage is a structure which disrupts electromagnetic waves.
+For the non-science types, a Faraday cage is a structure that disrupts electromagnetic waves.
 They distribute electrostatic charge around their exterior and act as a shield to anything within them.
 In other words, any pub quizzer at The Gin Tub who’s thinking of cheating will find they can’t fire up Wikipedia as the satellite signal is blocked.

 London’s longest-running music-themed pub quiz

 The Boogaloo pub in Highgate is famous for many reasons.
 From its mercurial landlord to its role as the inspiration for The Winchester pub in the movie Shaun of the Dead (the film’s screenwriter and actor Simon Pegg used to drink at The Boogaloo) to being the home of the capital’s longest-running, and best-loved music quiz.
 It’s one for the real musical trainspotters – even the name of the quiz, Who Killed Bambi, is an obscure Sex Pistols reference.
 The odd indie-leaning celeb will turn up on a team from time to time and, as the questions are so tough, the jackpot often rolls over.
-Which means your knowledge of obscure Japan-only released Beatles B-sides could stand you in good stead.
+This means your knowledge of obscure Japan-only released Beatles B-sides could stand you in good stead.

 The best pub quiz team